Vessna Perunovich | Shifting Shelter

 About the artist

-Vessna Perunovich is a Toronto-based internationally acclaimed interdisciplinary artist whose work embraces painting, drawing, performance, sculpture, video, performance and installation.
+Vessna Perunovich is a Toronto-based internationally acclaimed interdisciplinary artist whose work embraces painting, drawing, sculpture, video, performance and installation.
 Vessna Perunovich works with issues around home, displacement, identity, the notions of mobility and boundaries.
 Born and educated in Former Yugoslavia, Perunovich moved to Toronto Canada in the late 1980s.
+Perunovich has exhibited extensively both in Canada and abroad.
+She took part in a number of international exhibitions including biennials in Cuba, Albania, England, Portugal, Yugoslavia and Greece and attended the international residencies in Berlin, Bursa, Banff, New York and China.
+Her work was recently included in exhibitions at National Museum in Taiwan, Republic of China, The Museum of Contemporary Art in Vojvodina, Serbia, ArtYard, Frenchtown, USA, Art Gallery of Hamilton, Canada and Goethe Institute in Serbia.

 About the curator